mjmaix/leetcode/README.md

-# My LeetCode solutions written in TS + Mocha
+# LeetCode workspace written in TS / Mocha / TDD

 ## How to use

 1. Checkout the `package.json` scripts section for various commands.

-1. Generated files would be on `dist` folder.
+2. Generated files would be on `dist` folder.
 This are the files to be submitted to LeetCode

-1. Test files should be have `.test.ts` extensions
+3. Test files should be have `.test.ts` extensions

 ## Tools